Do top level executives fear failure, and if so, how do they handle it?

 “This is more common than you may guess.”

-Most executives fear failure when a lot is at stake or when the collateral damage can be high.
+Most executives have the fear of failure when a lot is at stake or when the collateral damage can be high.
 No one wants to be the cause of losing the biggest client, launching a product into the market that must be recalled, or shutting down a plant and displacing families because of incorrect market data.

 When I became an entrepreneur just four years ago, it was a huge change.
 I no longer had financing.
 I no longer had resources.
 I no longer had someone else to make the final decision.
 Fear of Failure was a heavy yoke on my neck.
 Even though I, too, had a long record of career success, I had never done this before.
 I thought a lot about failure before I launched that first program in 2013.
 And though very successful for the first one, I could only think, “What if I was just lucky and can’t do it again?”
 Four years later, I still have fears.
 Fears of disappointing my employees is highest on that list.

+It’s not always easy to overcome the fear of failure, but it is possible.
 We all face new challenges, and we attempt things we have never done before.
 Sometimes we need inspiration in the moment.
 When I headed to Washington D.C. for that first program, the radio was my inspiration, with the song from the band, America, and the refrain… “Oz never did give nothing to the Tin Man that he didn’t, didn’t already have.”

 The fear of failure may pop up fewer times as we grow with experience, but it lurks there nonetheless.
 And it is very common.
 So when the writer asked me what I did to manage that fear, I had this to share.